-Pre-tax losses from foreign operations amounted to \$1.5 million, \$36.9 million and \$4.0 million in 2021, 2020, and 2019, respectively.
+Pre-tax amounts from foreign operations amounted to income of \$2.0 million in 2022 and losses of \$1.5 million and \$36.9 million in 2021, and 2020, respectively.
 Tax Reform required the Company to effectively recognize all foreign earnings in U.S. taxable income in the year ended December 31, 2017.
-Due to this provision and foreign losses incurred in prior years, there were no accumulated earnings in foreign subsidiaries for which U.S income taxes were required to be provided in 2021.
+Due to this provision and foreign losses incurred in prior years, there were no accumulated earnings in foreign subsidiaries for which U.S income taxes were required to be provided in 2022.